NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 ```

 The above script compiles WPS, MPAS, MPASSIT, RDASApp and UPP simultaneously.
-Build logs for each componet can be found under the current directory:
+Build logs for each component can be found under the current directory:
 ```
 log.build.mpas
 log.build.rdas